SnehaUmrit/COMP2042_CW_hcysu1/Frogger/README.md

 # Frogger (Classic Retro Game)
-This report provides a summary on the major refactoring tasks and additions made from the [given](https://github.com/hirish99/Frogger-Arcade-Game) codes for the Software Maintenance Coursework.
+This report provides a summary on the major refactoring activities and additions made from the [given](https://github.com/hirish99/Frogger-Arcade-Game) codes for the Software Maintenance Coursework.

 ## Gradle Run